paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 }
 ```

 `unpack` expects a [reference](https://doc.rust-lang.org/stable/book/ch04-02-references-and-borrowing.html) to a slice of `u8`.
-It looks at the first byte and uses that to determine how to decode the rest of the slice.
-For now, we'll leave it at one instruction.
+It looks at the first byte to determine how to decode the rest of the slice.
+For now, we'll leave it at one instruction (ignoring the instruction where Bob takes the trade).

 This won't compile because we are using an undefined error.
 Let's add that error next.